Task Execution

 - Task

-will run in parallel for hostsH1
+T1will run in parallel for hostsH1andH2 - Task

-will run for hostH3
+T1will run for hostH3 - Task

-will run in parallel for hostsH1
+T2will run in parallel for hostsH1andH2 - Task

-will run for hostH3
+T2will run for hostH3 - Task

-will run in parallel for hostsH1
+T3will run in parallel for hostsH1andH2 - Task

-will run for hostH3
+T3will run for hostH3

 Host Pinned Strategy